 There are also some individual flight books of 2nd W.W. pilots, Squadrons’ flight books and reports, Operational reports of various periods, the personal Archive of Aristidis Moraitinis and an original draft of the tour of the Mediterranean.

 Most of the documents of the Air Force Archive are originals, signed by members of the Government or the Leadership of the Air Force.
-The Air History Service also keeps a collection of laws and decrees published by the previous Air Force Ministry, the Air Force General Staff and a number of Air Force magazines and publications.
+The Hellenic Air Force History Directorate also keeps a collection of laws and decrees published by the previous Air Force Ministry, the Air Force General Staff and a number of Air Force magazines and publications.

-The Air History Service maintains a library that includes over 600 books, old and new editions, Greek and foreign, arranged in sections, concerning military history of various periods, mostly Air Force History but also Army and Naval publications.
+The Hellenic Air Force History Directorate maintains a library that includes over 600 books, old and new editions, Greek and foreign, arranged in sections, concerning military history of various periods, mostly Air Force History but also Army and Naval publications.

 The Library is available to researchers (books are not to be borrowed).